Graphene-based detectors for directional dark matter detection: Conceptual Design of the Proposed Detector

-Recall that the 7-nm-thick graphene/h-BN heterostructures in one single pixel consist of a total of about 20 graphene and h-BN monolayers.
-We define the energy threshold of the detector as the smallest energy for a recoiling nucleus to traverse one half of the heterostructures, and then the energy threshold is about ${\sim\!1}$~keV, which is verified by SRIM simulations.
-This energy threshold is comparable to but lower than those (${\sim\!2}-4$~keV) of low-pressure gaseous TPC-based detectors~\cite{Ahlen:2009ev}.
-Moreover, with a suitable target material (e.g., beryllium) with appropriate target thickness, the low energy threshold also allows for directional detection of low mass WIMPs down to the ${\sim\!5}~\mathrm{GeV}/c^2$ scale, resulting in an overall detector sensitivity to WIMPs in the mass range of ${\sim\!5}-100~\mathrm{GeV}/c^2$.
-For a WIMP of mass $m=5~\mathrm{GeV}/c^2$ and a 5-nm-thick beryllium film, SRIM simulations shows that after escaping from the film the energy of a typical recoiling Be nucleus is 1.34~keV, and on average there are about 13 vacancies created in the graphene/h-BN heterostructures.
-Using the standard halo model with an escape velocity $v_\text{esc}=500$~km/s, an energy threshold of ${\sim\!1}$~keV gives rise to an estimated event rate of ${\sim\!0.1}-1$ count per kg per year for WIMP masses from 5 to 100~$\mathrm{GeV}/c^2$.
+Recall that the 7-nm-thick graphene/h-BN heterostructure in one single cell consists of a total of about 20 graphene and h-BN monolayers.
+We define the energy threshold of the detector as the smallest energy for a recoiling nucleus to traverse one half the depth of the graphene/h-BN heterostructure.
+Then the energy threshold is about ${\sim\!1}$~keV, which is verified by SRIM simulations.
+This energy threshold is comparable to but lower than those (${\sim\!2}$--4~keV) of low-pressure gaseous TPC-based detectors~\cite{Ahlen:2009ev}.
+The differential recoil rate per unit detector mass can be written as (typically given in units of events per keV per kg per day)~\cite{Bertone:2004pz,Lewin:1995rx}

+where $\rho_0$ is the local dark matter mass density, $q=\sqrt{2ME}$ is the momentum transfer, $\sigma_0$ is the WIMP-nucleus cross section at zero momentum transfer, $F(q)$ is the nuclear form factor, $f(\mathbf{v})$ is the WIMP velocity distribution, and $v_\mathrm{min}=\sqrt{ME/2\mu^2}$ is the minimum WIMP velocity that can give rise to a recoil energy $E$.
+For simplicity, we consider only the spin-independent cross section for elastic scattering of a WIMP with a nucleus.
+The spin-independent WIMP-nucleus cross section at zero momentum transfer is typically of the form